SearchBlox for Amazon OpenSearch Service

 • Click Next to attach permissions.

-• Click Next, then give your role a name: SearchBlox_AmazonES.
+Click Next, then enter the role name SearchBlox_AmazonES.

 4. Create AWS Opensearch Domain